Research Methods Consulting

-We are a team of researchers at the Dept. of Biostatistics at UZH with backgrounds in statistics, biology, mathematics and psychology and all with profound expertise in clinical research.
-We support researchers from UZH Faculty of Medicine during all phases of the research cycle, from study design to data analysis, result interpretation and publication.
+We are a team of researchers at the Department of Biostatistics with backgrounds in statistics, biology, psychology, movement sciences, mathematics and pharmacy - all with profound expertise in clinical research.
+We support researchers from UZH Faculty of Medicine during all phases of the research cycle, from study design to data analysis, interpretation and publication of results.
 We recommend that you contact us during the study design phase.
 We aim to maintain the highest standards regarding methodology, reproducibility, and medical research quality generally.

 We have expertise in